jevad/pythonMonteCarloPi/README.md

 ```
 The first argument is the number of iterations to run -- make it a positive integer.
 If no first argument is given a default of `1000000` is used.

-The second argument is the number of CPU cores to use.
+The second argument is the number of CPU cores to use, which should be a positive integer.
 If no argument is given, then the value returned by `max(1, multiprocessing.cpu_count() - 1)` is used (that is, one less than the number of cores seen by the python interpreter is used).